Houet/Japon/README.md

 which find out Action Potential spike in data from Local Field Potential.
 Associate to the spike detection, it plot the firing rate per period.

+current version: v1.1

 ##How to use it ?

 #####On Window:
-Find the interface.exe in SDGI directory and launch it.
+Download the project then find the interface.exe in SDGI directory and launch it.

 #####On Linux: